 First stop: Devil’s Advocate for whisky tastings and cocktails.
 Next was a walk back to New Town to hit up Panda and Sons for another drink.

-On Leon’s recommendation, I headed to The Voyage of Buck for one last drink before dinner.
+On the bartender’s recommendation, I headed to The Voyage of Buck for one last drink before dinner.
 This place was the literal definition of hygge.
 Big comfy couches with fur pillows, cushiony velvet arm chairs and beautiful fixtures at the bar- a perfect atmosphere for enjoying great cocktails.

 Ready for a Scottish feast, I headed to The Scran and Scallie for fish and chips and sticky toffee pudding.
 Can’t recommend this place enough, if you only go to one Scottish restaurant in Edinburgh, make it this one.
 The food was so, so good and there were a few fiddlers playing in one of the rooms- perfection.